 Honors in Global Health recognizes those Global Health students who pursue a high level of independent research (i.e., archival, community, epidemiological) during their undergraduate years culminating in a senior honors thesis concurrent with the pursuit of a Global Health major.
 The purpose of this program is to permit students of high academic achievement to enjoy greater responsibility and initiative in their major work.
 The honors program in Global Health requires a significant mentored research experience in a global health topic of the student’s choosing.

 Full-time Global Health students with at least a 3.5 GPA at the end of their second year may apply during the fall semester of their junior year.
-Joining the honors program requires an application (due November 1st fall of junior year) indicating the approval of a faculty advisor of the student’s choosing who is willing to supervise the honors thesis, and a detailed proposal for an honors thesis (6-8 pages; due mid-March of junior year).
-Once the application has been approved by the Chair of the International Health Department, the student will begin working on a detailed thesis proposal in coordination with their faculty thesis advisor.
+Joining the honors program requires an application (due November 1st of junior year) indicating the approval of a faculty advisor of the student’s choosing who is willing to supervise the honors thesis, and a detailed proposal for an honors thesis (6-8 pages; due mid-March of junior year).
+Once the application has been approved by the Chair of the Global Health Department, the student will begin working on a detailed thesis proposal in coordination with their faculty thesis advisor.
 A panel of faculty will review the proposal and recommend whether the student should be allowed to proceed in the Honors Program.

 Requirements for Successful Completion of the Honors Program

 The thesis topic should be broad enough to support a comprehensive thesis and can address any area of Global Health (such as infectious diseases, reproductive, maternal, neonatal and child health, epidemiology, health in emergencies and disasters, health economics, health systems, environmental health, etc.).
 Theses may use quantitative, qualitative, ethical, or other analytical approaches appropriate to the topic.
 Methods and lengths will differ depending on the research question, but a successful thesis will always consist of a rigorous application of the appropriate method.